 Days to first female Flowering The earliest first female flowering were 125.10, 127.86, and 126.43 days was documented in Kashi Suphal during the first, second, and pooled years, respectively.
 Rajendra Parwal had the shortest days to the first female flowering (146.67 days, 137.11 days, and 141.89 days).
 Some varieties, like Kashi Suphal, are known for their early flowering, while others, like Swarna Alaukik, tend to flower later.
 Temperature also plays a significant role, with flowering being accelerated up to a certain point (27-30°C) and then potentially decreasing at higher temperatures.
 This result is in agreement with the finding of Akhter et al., (1994)

 Vine length at Harvest 120 DAS The highest vine length (8.60m, 8.83 m,8.72m) was recorded in Kashi Suphal during 1st year, 2nd year and pooled respectively. lowest vine length was recorded in Local variety 2 (5.58m, 6.11m, 5.85m).
 Its inherent nature as a vining plant that requires support to grow.
-The plant's genetic makeup, combined with favorable environmental conditions and cultivation practices, contributes to its vigorous vine growth.
+The plant's genetic makeup, combined with favourable environmental conditions and cultivation practices, contributes to its vigorous vine growth.
 Similarly increase in vine length and intermodal length with advancement of plant age might be due to increase in growth and development of the plants along with more availability of nutrients, water and light to plants (Paksoy and Akella, 1993).

 Nodes per vine - The highest Nodes per vine (69.67 node, 66.89 node ,68.28 node) was recorded in Rajendra Parwal and lowest Nodes per vine was recorded Local variety 1 (60.67 node,61.71 node,61.19 node).
 Additionally, genetic factors can influence the number of nodes per vine, with some genotypes exhibiting more nodes than others.
 Longer vines generally have more nodes.
 (Krishnamoorthy, 2002 and Ara, et al., 2012).

-Days to first fruiting The highest Days to first fruiting (125.67 days, 143.93 days, 134.80 days) was recorded in Kashi Suphal during lowest fruiting was recorded Local variety 2 (158.67 days, 157.67 days,158.17 days).
+Days to first fruiting Highest Days to first fruiting (125.67 days, 143.93 days, 134.80 days) was recorded in Kashi Suphal during lowest fruiting was recorded Local variety 2 (158.67 days, 157.67 days,158.17 days).
 Different pointed gourd varieties have varying genetic makeups that influence their growth and development patterns.
 For example, the Kashi Suphal variety has been reported to take the highest number of days to first female flowering and first harvesting.
 Similar results were reported by Prasad V.S.R.K., and Singh D.P.
 (1990).

 Fruit Diameter (cm) The highest fruiting Diameter (cm) (4.46 cm,4.47 ,4.47cm) was recorded in Kashi Alankar and lowest fruiting Diameter (cm) was recorded Local variety 2 (2.68 cm,2.86cm ,2.77cm).
 The length of fruits may be due to its vigour and adoptability to agro climatic conditions.
 Similar findings were reported by Mishra et al. (2019).
 The higher average fruit diameter recorded by Kashi Alankar variety under a naturally ventilated house may be due to better photosynthetic efficiency in comparison to other varieties and an increased quantity of chlorophyll Thakur, P et al. (2013).